laymonage/slides-student-maintainer/slides.md

 If all is well, you're going to have more confidence in upgrading to the final release when it comes out.

-In some rare cases, you'll find that it's actually a regression in Django.
+In some rare cases, it might turn out to be a regression in Django.
 Which is actually great, because if you report that and it gets fixed, you'll save other people from having the same trouble.

 We do this with Wagtail, and there have been a few times where we noticed some regressions and we reported and/or submitted the fix.
 Everyone wins.
 -->